The Discourse Graph Starter Pack

 Synthesize and Update

 Discourse Graphs enable researchers to exchange knowledge in a form that makes it straightforward to construct, update, and view cross-disciplinary syntheses of what is known and unknown for any research problem or area of inquiry.
-Like Lego™️ bricks, the modular components of the D/Graph data model make it easy to choose which parts of a scientific project you wish to share and build upon.
+Like Lego™️ bricks, the modular components of the Discourse Graphs data model make it easy to choose which parts of a scientific project you wish to share and build upon.

 Client-Agnostic & Researcher-aligned

 Discourse Graphs are a decentralized knowledge exchange protocol designed to be implemented and owned by researchers — rather than publishers — to share results at all stages of the scientific process.
-D/Graphs are client-agnostic with decentralized push-pull storage & and can be implemented in any networked notebook software (Roam, Notion, LogSeq, Obsidian, etc.) straight from a repo, allowing researchers to collaborate widely while working in the tool of their choice.
-D/Graphs support and incentivize knowledge sharing by making it easy to push to and pull from a shared knowledge graph — and to claim credit for many more types of contributions Discourse Graphs are like github for scientific communication.
+Discourse Graphs are client-agnostic with decentralized push-pull storage & and can be implemented in any networked notebook software (Roam, Notion, LogSeq, Obsidian, etc.) straight from a repo, allowing researchers to collaborate widely while working in the tool of their choice.
+Discourse Graphs support and incentivize knowledge sharing by making it easy to push to and pull from a shared knowledge graph — and to claim credit for many more types of contributions Discourse Graphs are like github for scientific communication.

 The natural OS for a Cloud Laboratory

 The flexible Discourse Graph framework has been adapted to communicate experimental concepts and practice, helping to bridge the gap between experimentalists & theoreticians and between bench scientists & computational scientists.
-Results Graphs — a Discourse Graph dialect — can be used to support - faster and deeper knowledge sharing and discovery - faster and broader collaboration, especially across scientific disciplines - better information transfer -- including transfer of tacit knowledge ➡️ which leads to better-executed experiments ↪️ and a faster discovery & innovation cycle
+Results Graphs — a Discourse Graph dialect — can be used to support

-Discourse Graph Resources
+Resources

-The Discourse Graph Index
+Get involved: The Discourse Graph Index

 Are you working in public with Discourse Graphs?
 Join the discussion on Discord, or reach out to us by email to share a link to your graph.
 We’re building an index of public discourse graphs to help onboard folks to the protocol, explore novel uses cases, and accelerate development.
 Links to both read/write and read-only graphs are welcome!